Create a Personal Seal, Hand-finished by an Artisan at a Longstanding Kamakura Shop [ Basic Plan ]

 Boxwood is the primary material used for Japanese personal seals, as well as for other traditional small person daily implements such as combs, valued for its high density and durability.
 It is said to represent “a firm and unwavering bond,” making it well suited to the personal seal.

-In addition to boxwood, other options include monarch birch, cherrywood, natural black water buffalo horn, and amber (different materials are priced differently).
+In addition to boxwood, other options include monarch birch, cherrywood, natural black water buffalo horn, amber and Kamakura-bori wood (prices vary by material).
+Kamakura-bori seals are hand-carved in collaboration with skilled artisans and finished with layers of natural urushi lacquer, resulting in a warm, durable piece that grows more beautiful with age.
 All of Kamakura Hanko’s stamp materials are brand products from Koshu, Japan’s leading personal seal material production region.
 Due to being produced from natural materials, each one has its own unique look.
 Feel free to handle them and get a feel for their color, pattern, weight, and texture to find the one best suited to you.

 Work Closely with Tsukino to Design a Personal Seal that is Perfectly You